Practical case studies of successful ways to reduce noise levels in the workplace.

 Some noise attenuation is good, even if people still get bursts of quite high noise sometimes

-The Noise Regs are focused on the average noise exposure for people and not just occasional bursts above 85 dB(A), and a reduction of a few decibels in the highest noise parts of their job could mean they don’t need hearing protection at all, even if they still occasionally get a bit of noise exceeding 85 dB(A) for short times.
+The Noise Regs focus on the average noise exposure for people and not occasional bursts above 85 dB(A), and a reduction of a few decibels in the highest noise parts of their job could mean they don’t need hearing protection at all, even if they still occasionally get a bit of noise exceeding 85 dB(A) for short times.
 I’m aware that can sound a bit opaque, so as examples of what I mean:

-• Enclosures around machines can mean someone spends most of their time separated from the noise.
+Enclosures around machines can mean someone spends most of their time separated from the noise.
 For short periods of setting up, etc. they do open the enclosure and get some bursts of the full noise, but for most of their day they are at a lower level and now do not meet the 85 dB(A) limit.

-The humble plastic strip curtain
+A standard plastic strip curtain

 I have measured many of these during noise assessments and typically they can give a reduction in the noise of anything from 10 to 14 dB, which given 3dB is a doubling of the noise energy, is quite a significant change.